I beg to move,

 Secondly—we all know about this—there is the viability assessment.
 Developer after developer comes back to us and says, “We can no longer afford to build those affordable units.
 The scheme is now very different from when we got planning permission.
 We cannot afford to provide the infrastructure we said we would and, more particularly, we will have to reduce, or indeed remove completely, the affordable units that are part of the existing planning permission.
 If we can’t do that, we will appeal or—worse—move ourselves off the sites,” and then we get no housing at all.

 Those two elements make it difficult for a small district authority to keep up with demand—we are trying to build houses, as the Government and the Opposition want—while dealing with those people who say to us, quite rightly, “This was the planning permission.
 We might not have liked it, but we were getting some affordable houses out of it, so we stomached it.
 And what have we got?
 We’ve been kicked in the teeth.”
 It is as simple as that.
 Therefore, parish councils that might have proposed innovative schemes say, “Well, that other parish council got turned over big time.
 Why should we even consider this?”
-The process and environment is totally negative, adversarial and difficult.
+The process and environment are totally negative, adversarial and difficult.

 The hon.
 Gentleman is making a powerful point.
 Does he agree that one injustice in the current system is that those councils—parish councils, in my case—that lead and put together a neighbourhood plan normally propose more housing than the district council had done, but they end up being punished for doing so, not rewarded?
 Three villages in my constituency did so and have ended up with a Gladman-led development forced through against their wishes.
 That destroys rather than enhances public trust in planning.